shanecav/horizon-redux/README.md

 [![Build Status](https://travis-ci.org/shanecav/horizon-redux.svg?branch=master)](https://travis-ci.org/shanecav/horizon-redux)

 ## What does it do?
 horizon-redux provides a light-weight and flexible interface for connecting [Redux](https://github.com/reactjs/redux) with [Horizon.io](http://horizon.io/).
-It works by letting you make flexible connections between Redux actions and Horizon.io events.
+It works by letting you create "actionTakers" that make connections between Redux actions and Horizon.io events.
+Think of it as a **much** simpler version of [redux-saga](https://github.com/yelouafi/redux-saga) with built-in support for Horizon.io.

-This approach allows you to use Redux to manage your app's entire state, as opposed to having external Horizon.io bindings directly to your UI components.
+All of your interaction with Horizon.io, whether you're initiating or responding to queries, happens through Redux actions.
+This approach allows you to use Redux to manage your app's entire state, as opposed to having external Horizon.io bindings tied directly to your UI components.
 This way, you can enjoy the simplicity of Horizon.io without losing the benefits of a well-structured Redux app.

 horizon-redux has zero npm dependencies, and its only requirements are Horizon.io and Redux.